Are you a web developer? Have you ever been developing an integration against an OAuth service you don't control?

 That sounds like a terrible idea.
 It is also unnecessary as your production system should be reachable without this extra hop.

 As I said, you really should not be using this in production.
-But anyway, I am trying my best not to capture any private information.
+However, I am trying my best not to retain any private information.
 I don't want your tokens either.

 Just a few of the rules that I have encountered as a developer: